Nassau County, New York: History

-In 1917, the village of Glen Cove was granted a city charter, making it independent from the Town of Oyster Bay.
+In 1917, the hamlet of Glen Cove was granted a city charter, making it independent from the Town of Oyster Bay.
 In 1918, the village of Long Beach was incorporated in the Town of Hempstead.
 In 1922, it became a city, making it independent of the town.
 These are the only two administrative divisions in Nassau County identified as cities.

 From the early 1900s until the Depression and the early 1930s, many hilly farmlands on the North Shore were transformed into luxurious country estates for wealthy New Yorkers, with the area receiving the "Gold Coast" moniker and becoming the setting of F. Scott Fitzgerald's 1925 novel The Great Gatsby.
 One summer resident of the Gold Coast was President Theodore Roosevelt, at Sagamore Hill.
 In 1908, William Kissam Vanderbilt constructed the Long Island Motor Parkway as a toll road through Nassau County.
 With overpasses and bridges to remove intersections, it was among the first limited access motor highways in the world, and was also used as a racecourse to test the capabilities of the fledgling automobile industry.

 Nassau County, with its extensive flat land, was the site of many aviation firsts.
 Military aviators for both World Wars were trained on the Hempstead Plains at installations such as Mitchel Air Force Base, and a number of successful aircraft companies were established.
-Charles Lindberg took off for Paris from Roosevelt Field in 1927, completing the first non-stop trans-Atlantic flight from the United States.
+Charles Lindbergh took off for Paris from Roosevelt Field in 1927, completing the first non-stop trans-Atlantic flight from the United States.
 Grumman (which in 1986 employed 23,000 people on Long Island) built many planes for World War II, and later contributed the Apollo Lunar Module to the Space program.

-The United Nations Security Council was temporarily located in Nassau County from 1946 to 1951.
-Council meetings were held at the Sperry Gyroscope headquarters in the village of Lake Success near the border with Queens County.
-It was here on June 27, 1950, that the Security Council voted to back U.S. President Harry S Truman and send a coalition of forces to the Korean Peninsula, leading to the Korean War.
+The United Nations Security Council was temporarily located in Nassau County, from 1946 till 1951.
+Council meetings were held at the Sperry Gyroscope headquarters in the village of Lake Success, near the border with Queens County.
+It was here that on June 27, 1950, the Security Council voted to back U.S. President Harry S Truman and send a coalition of forces to the Korean Peninsula, leading to the Korean War.